LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 <h3 id="edge-intersections">5.2 Edge intersections</h3>

-An edge intersection happens when a vertix of polygon 2 lies on an edge of polygon 1.
+An edge intersection happens when a vertex of polygon 2 lies on an edge of polygon 1.

 <figure class="post-figure" id="fig-edge-intersections">
 <img class="img-95"